Audrey Mosson: Biography

-Mosson was born in Preston, Lancashire, she was crowned the 10th Railway Queen of Great Britain at the Railway Carnival and Pageant held at 12Belle Vue, Manchester in August 1935 when she was 15 years old.
+Mosson was born in Preston, Lancashire, and made her stage debut with the Blackpool Tower Children's Ballet.

+She was crowned the 10th Railway Queen of Great Britain at the Railway Carnival and Pageant held at 12Belle Vue, Manchester in August 1935 when she was 15 years old.
 Later in 1935, she turned on the Blackpool Illuminations, an annual lights festival in Blackpool.
 50 years later, she again turned on the Blackpool Illuminations alongside actress Joanna Lumley.

 In 1936, she travelled to the Soviet Union on a peace visit and met Joseph Stalin.

-She made her stage debut with the Blackpool Tower Children's Ballet.

 Audrey and her two sisters all married on the same day at a triple wedding at St Peter's, Blackpool in 1940.
 It was also their parents' wedding anniversary.

 A blue plaque was unveiled celebrating the achievements of Audrey Mosson at her former family home, Lonsdale Road, on 20 May 2023.

 Popular culture

 Mosson features in the children's books Gracie Fairshaw and the Mysterious Guest and Gracie Fairshaw and the Trouble at the Tower by author Susan Brownrigg.